yurgas/gcloud_edu_ansible/README.md

 # Installation:
 1. Execute `./start.sh`
-2. Connect to WordPress using url endpoint from the output and complete installation
+2. Execute `terraform output` to get endpoints
-3. Execute `terraform output` to get endpoints
+3. Connect to sample web site using url endpoint from the output

 # Clearing:
 1. Execute `./delete.sh` to remove sample project from account